Kvitekvist/FUS/README.md

 The entire modlist can be found at the bottom of this page.

 This Readme is work in progress at the moment!
-If you have comments, send a message to u/Cangar on reddit.
+If you have comments, send a message to [Cangar](https://www.reddit.com/user/Cangar).

 ## Installation